 David is a member of the State Bar of Georgia, Real Property, and Young Lawyers divisions and in 2016 was elected by his peers for a three-year renewable term on the executive committee of the Real Property Law section, where he serves as the Website/Listserv/Forms chairman.
 David was selected as a 2019 Rising Star by SuperLawyers.
 He is also a BV-rated attorney with Martindale-Hubbell.
 David accepts pro bono cases through the Georgia Legal Services division of the State Bar of Georgia.
 He is licensed to practice in all Georgia trial and appellate courts; Northern, Middle and Southern U.S. District Courts of Georgia; and the 11th Circuit Court of Appeals.
-David has also been admitted pro hac vice to the U.S. District Court for the Central District of California, the U.S. District Court for the Southern District of California, and the U.S. Bankruptcy Court for the Northern District of Texas, and the U.S. District Court for the Southern District of Florida.
+David has also been admitted pro hac vice to the U.S. District Court for the Central District of California, the U.S. District Court for the Southern District of California, the U.S. Bankruptcy Court for the Northern District of Texas, and the U.S. District Court for the Southern District of Florida.

 David and his wife Alex reside in Johns Creek along with their two children, Caroline and David.

 University of Georgia School of Law (LL.M.
 2011)

 Elon University School of Law (J.D., cum laude, 2010)

 Mercer University (B.A., 2007)